Chapter 13

 Let us notice the following verses,

-1-2 … If I give to those who are in need in a manner that draws attention to myself so I could be viewed or considered as a righteous or holy person then I do not have any reward in Heaven.
-I in effect, if I give in this manner, then I have already received my reward here on earth.
+1-2 … If I give to those who are in need in a manner that draws attention to myself so I could be viewed or considered as a righteous or holy person then I have forfeited my reward in Heaven.
+In other words, if I give in this manner, then I have already received my reward here upon earth.

 3-4 … In other words my gifts to the poor should be motivated by the love of God flowing from within me.

-Perhaps another way of looking at this issue is by reading the following correction that the Apostle Paul gave to the church in Corinth.
-The instruction for this study is given in,
+Perhaps another way of looking at this issue is by reading the following correction the Apostle Paul gave to the church in Corinth.
+The instruction he gave us is recorded in,

 1 Corinthians 13:1-3